© Robert Owen-Wahl / pixabay.com / 2007 / CC0 1.0

 It’s only quite recently in human history that we could assume water was good to drink; let alone thinking of it as something you would drink on its own, for its own sake.
 Before that, philosophers even debated whether drinking too much water, like bathing too much, were bad for you.
 In addition, there were many waterborne diseases that could afflict people — a clear, clean look to water was no guarantee that it was safe.
 For that reason, people drank boiled water (the Chinese with their tea), or ale or wine in preference to water.
 The old European habit of pouring some wine into water, which might seem as though it is meant to reduce the alcohol one were drinking, actually purified the water.

 The Romans of course had many aqueducts coming into Rome.
-Some brought water intended for industrial use, flushing sewers, etc, but some, such as the aqueducts called the Aqua Marcia and Aqua Virgo brought water in that was specifically for drinking and cooking with, and the Romans took great care to make sure that this water remained safe for both.
+Some brought water intended for industrial use, flushing sewers, etc., but some, such as the aqueducts called the Aqua Marcia and Aqua Virgo brought water in that was specifically for drinking and cooking with, and the Romans took great care to make sure that this water remained safe for both.
 Contrary to popular belief nowadays, Romans were well aware of the danger of lead pipes.
+Some classical scholars now feel that at least in some parts of the Roman world, the interiors of lead water pipes would have become naturally lined with layers of calcium, anyway.
+Others indeed point out that the Romans seem to have preferred hard water with lots of minerals in it, because it made any leaks in the pipes self-sealing over time.
 Water usage was generally free unless you were an industrial user.
 While the wealthy would actually have pipe systems coming into their homes, the rest of the population would go to public fountains fed by the aqueducts.
 In Pompeii, you didn’t have to walk more than 150 feet to get to such a fountain.
 But after Rome, public water systems disappeared, and authorities looking after the water quality disappeared with them for the next 1500 years.